Branching

 PULL

-Think of an instance where you’ve cloned a project and working in your own branch and later some team member notifies you about a change in the original master branch (the original master branch is not in your PC)
+instance where you’ve cloned a project and working in your own branch and later some

-Now, the master branch in your PC does not contain the latest changes, to synchronize the master branch in your PC to the most current master branch you need to do a PULL😊
+the master branch in your PC to the most current master branch you need to do a PULL😊

 git pull nameOfTheRepo branchYouNeedToPullFrom

-**When using Git, it is recommended to do a PULL before every PUSH, so that it guarantees to have the latest version of the code and also it minimizes the conflicts when you do a PUSH.
+is recommended to do a PULL before every PUSH, so that it guarantees to have

 No comments: